evidentlyai/evidently/docs/book/tests/data-stability.md

 Head here to the [All tests](../reference/all-tests.md) table to see the description of individual tests and default parameters.

+{% hint style="info" %}
-We do our best to maintain the documentation up to date.
-If you see any discrepancy with the contents of the preset, consult the API documentation as the source of truth, and send us a Pull Request to update!
+We are doing our best to maintain this page up to date.
+In case of discrepancies, consult the code on GitHub (API reference coming soon!) or the current version of the "All tests" example notebook in the [Examples](../get-started/examples.md) section.
+If you notice an error, please send us a pull request to update the documentation!
+{% endhint %}